FAQ

 2. Most JSC placements begin shortly after orientation.

-3. JSC Fellows gather in Israel for a Mid-Year Leadership and Training Seminar.
+3. JSC Fellows gather in Israel or another location for a Mid-Year Leadership and Training Seminar.

 5. The JSC Fellowship year ends with a Closing Seminar in July and placements end shortly after.